cfpb/design-manual/guides/accessible-interfaces.md

 ##### Audio:
 - Avoid auto-playing audio.
 If this is absolutely unavoidable, provide a control that allows the user to stop the audio and adjust or mute the volume.
-- Mix audio such that background sounds are at least 20 dB lower than foreground sounds and speech.
+- In recorded audio, background sounds should be at least 20 dB lower than foreground sounds and speech.
 This does not apply to music.

 </div>

 <h2 id="operable">Operable<span class="cf-code-link"><a href="http://www.w3.org/TR/2008/REC-WCAG20-20081211/#operable">Visit W3C site <i class="cf-icon cf-icon-external-link"></i></a></span></h2>

 User interface components and navigation must be operable: an interface cannot require interaction that a user cannot perform.
-Following these guidelines will guarantee that people who use input devices other than a mouse can still navigate the website or app.
+Following these guidelines will guarantee that all users can navigate a website or app regardless of their input device (mouse, keyboard, touchscreen, screen reader, etc).

 <div class="content-33 content-first">

-#### Ensure all content is keyboard accessible
+#### Ensure that all content is keyboard accessible

-In general, validating that a website can be operated using only a keyboard will also cover use with less-common input devices.
+In general, if a website can be operated using only the keyboard, it will also be operable with less-common input devices.

 </div>

 <div class="content-67 content-last">

-- All controls must be addressible by keyboard.
+- All controls must be addressible by the keyboard.
 By default, this includes `<a>`, `<area>`, `<object>`, and all form elements.
 Other elements can be made addressible by applying a `tabindex` value.
 - Avoid keyboard traps.
-If a user can tab to an element on the page, s/he needs to be able to exit that element using only the keyboard as well.
+If a user can tab to an element on the page, the user needs to be able to exit that element using only the keyboard as well.
-- Do not rely on specific timing of individual keystrokes when planning for and implementing keyboard accessibility.
+- Do not rely on specific timing of individual keystrokes when implementing keyboard accessibility.

 </div>